ramosbugs/oauth2-rs/README.md

 older than 6 months will no longer be considered SemVer breaking changes and will not result in a new major version number for this crate.
 MSRV changes will coincide with minor version updates and will not happen in patch releases.

-## Sponsorship

-This project is sponsored by [Unflakable](https://unflakable.com), a service for tracking and quarantining flaky tests.